 I believe that Karate partially belongs in this quadrant due to the sheer number of qualities you need to work on.
 Power and balance while moving from one to another stance, fast reaction while trying to block, speed while executing zuki or geri technique, aerobic and anaerobic capacity for being successful during the fight and recover faster after, flexibility while trying to do Ushiro mawashi or yoko geri, tactics, agility while moving around.
 Does this sound familiar to you?
 All this is related to Karate and is necessary for success.

 The thing is that some coaches want to develop all these qualities at the same time.
 And even if we decide to work on different qualities separately, we need to think about their compatibility, which means do they complement each other or not.
-For example, too much aerobic training might compromise the development of the speed and the explosive strength.
+For example, too much aerobic training might compromise the development of the speed and explosive strength.
 On the other side lifting heavy weight before running might have a beneficial effect on the running part, but not the other way around.

 Furthermore, to make things even more complicated, we need to pay attention to the heterochronicity of adaptation.
-Heterocronicity refers the retention of changes induced by systematic workloads beyond certain period after cessation of training.
+Heterocronicity refers to the retention of changes induced by systematic workloads beyond a certain period after cessation of training.
 As an example, the effect of the aerobic endurance and maximal strength training last for nearly 30 days after decreasing the load and the intensity, whereas, we can say goodbye to the speed and anaerobic capacity after a week of no practice.

 In this quadrant, since we have so many qualities to develop, we can’t talk about finding a balance but rather a compromise.
 This means that we need to decide which qualities we are going to work on at a given period and to what extent we are going to allow those qualities to “degrade” in the later stage.